-Cumulative effects result from incremental changes caused by other past, present or reasonably foreseeable development (i.e. the planned Lebanon Wind Power and Hawa Akkar wind farms) together with the cumulative effect and those from the Project.
-In most instances past and present development will have been captured in the baseline for the Project (e.g. through noise measurements) and the normal practice of 'adding' impacts from the Project to the baseline will assess the cumulative impacts.
+Cumulative effects result from incremental changes caused by other past, present or reasonably foreseeable development (i.e. the planned Sustainable Akkar and Hawa Akkar wind farms) together with the cumulative effect and those from the Project.
+In most instances, past and present development will have been captured in the baseline for the Project (e.g. through noise measurements) and the normal practice of 'adding' impacts from the Project to the baseline and those from the other development will assess the cumulative impacts.